Biochemistry is a study of the chemical and molecular basis of all life, from plants and animals to single-cell organisms.

 - Three electives: two selected from upper level chemistry courses; one selected fro, any biology course level 2000-3000 except INT3211, CHEM4178, CHEM4194-4195, or BIOL2131

 At the completion of the Chemistry degree the student will be able to:

-- Apply knowledge of the sub-disciplines of chemistry including inorganic, organic, analytical, and physical chemistry.
+- Apply knowledge of the sub-disciplines of chemistry including analytical, biochemistry, inorganic, organic and physical chemistry

 - Develop testable chemical hypotheses, design and execute experiments to test the hypotheses, analyze the data, and draw meaningful conclusions.